Getting an HMO mortgage

 Definitions of HMOs differ between local authorities and lenders, causing confusion for tenants and homeowners about occupants.

-For a house to be an HMO, there needs to generally be three or more people living there and sharing the facilities.
+For a house to be an HMO, there needs to generally be three or more people living there and sharing facilities.
 These people can’t be related to each other and don’t own the property.

 The shared facilities would include the kitchen, bathroom, and designated communal areas.
 There are no rules stating exactly who can or can’t live in an HMO, but generally you would expect tenants to be adults.
-Typically, tenants are students living away from the family home or professionals who want to live close to work.
+Typically, tenants are students living away from the family home, or professionals who want to live close to work.

 GETTING THE BEST HMO MORTGAGE RATES